HaukurPall/ruv_dl/README.md

 ## Versions

+- 1.4.0: Added `--audio-only` flag to download commands for audio-only downloads (saved as .mp4 with mov_text subtitles).
+Refactored RÚV client to use immutable frozen dataclasses instead of TypedDict for better type safety.
+Improved download reliability by using variant-specific playlist URLs instead of master playlists.
 - 1.3.0: Removed `organize` and `split-episode` commands to simplify the codebase.
 Fixed intermittent `PersistedQueryNotFound` errors by switching from GET requests with persisted query hashes to POST requests with full GraphQL queries.
 - 1.2.0: Added support for subtitles.
 If subtitles are available they are downloaded and embedded into the video file.
 Large refactoring of the RÚV client.
 - 1.1.2: Fixed (silent - but deadly) error when downloading program list from RÚV, after RÚV updated.
 Reoccurring issues will still be silent which needs to be resolved later.
 Introduces a new approach to fetching programs and episodes from RÚV which is more efficient than the previous one.